 - Provides sensory input to relax babies into sleep and is especially helpful for babies who struggle to sleep or are used to being held to fall asleep

 - The optional swaddle found on the Dreamland Baby is helpful for newborn babies up to the time they begin to roll on their own

-As Moms ourselves, we know that safety is the number one priority of parents when they are making decisions about what products to use with the little people in their lives they love more than anything.
+We know that safety is the number one priority of parents when they are making decisions about what products to use with the little people in their lives who they love more than anything.
 We also know that sleeping is what allows your baby to thrive and grow, while good sleep for parents is also vital.

 With Dreamland Baby, you can be confident that the weighted swaddle and weighted sacks are completely safe.
 They also offer significant benefits to comfort and relax your baby so everyone can sleep better.

 The information provided on this website is not intended nor is implied to be a substitute for professional medical advice.
 If your baby has a pre-existing medical condition or you have other safety concerns seek the advice of your physician or other qualified health care provider.

 If you have further questions regarding the safety of the Dreamland Baby Weighted Sack, please visit our Safety page.